Adam Wright (water polo): Early years

 He attended Long Beach's Wilson High School and played on the school's water polo team.
-The team won the 1994 Division I CIF championship when he was there and Wright was named 1995 CIF Division I Player-of-the-Year?During his high school playing years, Wright scored 309 goals and was given the All-American honors for three seasons.
+The team won the 1994 Division I CIF championship when he was there and Wright was named 1995 CIF Division I Player-of-the-Year.
+During his high school playing years, he scored 309 goals and was the recipient of All-American honors for three seasons.
 He was coached by Ricardo Azevedo, his Olympics teammate Tony Azevedo's father, at Wilson.

 Personal

 Wright was born in Huntington Beach, California, and has listed Seal Beach, California, as his hometown.
 He is 6'3" tall and weighs 195 lbs.
 He was married in 2006.
 His father Steve was a pitcher in a minor league baseball team, and his brother Randy was on UCLA's championship teams of 1995 and 1996.